denizyuret/Knet.jl/docs/intro.rst

 .. .. [#] For detailed information about convolution and pooling, please
 ..        see the documentation for CUDNN_ and `CUDNN.jl`_.

-TODO:

-* DONE: add intro/conclusion at all levels.
-* DONE: amazon machine, pull/fork, issues.
-* DONE: fix doctest again.
-* DONE: installation link is broken: http://www.sphinx-doc.org/en/stable/markup/inline.html
-* DONE: keyword args to compile(),
-* DONE: keyword arguments.
-* DONE: primitive ops.
-* DONE: ref links do not show up in github, neigher does :math: this is normal, it happens on Julia doc as well.
-* DONE: rnn1: would be nice to use 0 for xsize at this point.
-Also this is the second time we are using Xavier etc without much explanation.
-* DONE: size inference?
-* DONE: broadcasting, explain in minibatch. even earlier we have broadcasting in lenet.
-* DONE: introduce table of distributions, Bernoulli etc.
-* DONE: update options
-* colon and symbols
-* find the paper that shows tradeoff for minibatching.
-* link Julia functions to Julia doc
-* repeat.
-* load/save model.
+   .. how to represent sequence data? karpathy example?  need generator.
+   ..
+Karpathy Technical: Lets train a 2-layer LSTM with 512 hidden nodes
+   .. (approx. 3.5 million parameters), and with dropout of 0.5 after
+   .. each layer.
+We'll train with batches of 100 examples and truncated
+   .. backpropagation through time of length 100 characters.
+With these
+   .. settings one batch on a TITAN Z GPU takes about 0.46 seconds (this
+   .. can be cut in half with 50 character BPTT at negligible cost in
+   .. performance).
+Without further ado, lets see a sample from the RNN:

+   ..
+In RNNs past inputs effect future outputs.
+Thus they are typically
+   .. used to process sequences, such as speech or text data.

-.. perl -ne '$p=0 if /^.. testoutput::/; print if $p; $p=1 if /^.. testcode::/; print "$1\n" if /julia> (.+)/' intro.rst > foo.intro.jl
+.. perl -ne '$p=0 if /^.. testoutput::/; print if $p; $p=1 if /^.. testcode::/; print "$1\n" if /julia[>] (.+)/' intro.rst > foo.intro.jl